OpacityLabs/cli/README.md

 # Analyze your Luau files with luau-lsp
 opacity-cli analyze --config config.toml

-# Serve your Luau files (--watch will auto bundle them on each save)
+# Serve your Luau files, (--watch / -w) will auto bundle them on each save
 opacity-cli serve --watch
 ```